Welcome

 Go to Top

-May 17/08 - Canadian Matsushima Junior Championships
+May 17/08 - Matsushima Canadian Championships

-On this Saturday, we once again held our annual tournament, the Canadian Matsushima Junior Championships (known formerly as the Matsushima Challenge).
+On this Saturday, we once again held our annual tournament, the Matsushima Canadian Championships (known formerly as the Matsushima Challenge).
 The name change reflects the fact that our tournament was the first and remains the premier event of its kind in Canada which is exclusively for junior karate students only (i.e. kids 4 to 17 years of age).
 As always, the skill level of the participants was very high and on obvious display during the kata and kumite portions of the competition.
 Since its inception in 2001, we have hosted not only students from numerous Quebec dojos, but from all over Canada and the United States.
 This year we were pleased to welcome competitors from as far away as Aruba and Transylvania (Romania)!
 We were also honoured to have Shihan Roman Szyrajew and Shihan Réal De Repentigny in attendance.
 In particular, Shihan Roman (pictured above shaking hands with Sosai Masutatsu Oyama, the founder of Kyokushin Karate) was presented with a bronze statuette of a bull to recognize his 40 years of study, devotion to, and teaching of Kyokushin Karate (the bull is a reference to Sosai's documented and very dangerous fights with live bulls to demonstrate his incredible karate skill and power).
-Sensei John and West Island Karate would like to thank all the competitors, their parents, Shihan Roman, Shihan Réal, all the Senseis and Sempais who gave of their time to assist as judges, and all our volunteers for helping us make the 2008 edition of the Canadian Matsushima Junior Championships another great event which was enjoyed by all.
+Sensei John and West Island Karate would like to thank all the competitors, their parents, Shihan Roman, Shihan Réal, all the Senseis and Sempais who gave of their time to assist as judges, and all our volunteers for helping us make the 2008 edition of the Matsushima Canadian Championships another great event which was enjoyed by all.
 We look forward to seeing you again next year!
 OSU!
 Stay tuned to our Videos page for some clips from this year's tournament (coming soon).

 Go to Top